bethanyalicehall/routes-of-europe-MS1/README.md

 ## Features

 ### Responsiveness
-Bootstrap has been used throughout the website to allow for a responsive, mobile first design, media queries were also used to aid this.
+Bootstrap has been used throughout the website to allow for a responsive design, media queries were also used to aid this.
 - The navigation bar collapses into a hamburger icon on smaller devices
 - For the routes page when viewed on smaller devices, the carousel stacks on top of the text.